Happy Valley Football Club: History

 The club first formed in 1952 playing in the former Hills Central Football League.
-In 1964, Happy Valley transferred to the Glenelg-South-West District Football Association and adopted the colours Black and Gold to avoid a clash with the Glandore club (having previously worn Blue and Gold).
+In 1964, Happy Valley transferred to the Glenelg-South-West District Football Association (GSWFA) and adopted the colours Black and Gold to avoid a clash with the Glandore club (having previously worn Blue and Gold).

-In 1980, Happy Valley joined the Southern Football League Division 2 competition and in 1984 were promoted to Division 1.
+In 1980, Happy Valley joined the Southern Football League (SFL) Division 2 competition and in 1984 were promoted to Division 1.
 Since joining Division 1, Happy Valley have been a very successful club, winning 8 A-Grade Premierships.

-The Happy Valley FC continues to field teams in Senior and Junior grades in the Southern Football League and Senior women's teams in the Adelaide Football League.
+The Happy Valley FC continues to field teams in Senior and Junior grades in the SFL and Senior women's teams in the Adelaide Football League.

-Happy Valley FC has produced a number of Australian Football League (AFL) players including Ben Rutten (Adelaide), Nathan Eagleton (Western Bulldogs, Port Adelaide), Jason Porplyzia (Adelaide), Beau Waters (West Coast), Matthew Rogers (Richmond) and Tom McNamara (Melbourne).
+Happy Valley FC has produced a number of Australian Football League (AFL) players including Ben Rutten (Adelaide), Nathan Eagleton (Western Bulldogs, Port Adelaide), Jason Porplyzia (Adelaide), Beau Waters (West Coast), Matthew Rogers (Richmond), Tom McNamara (Melbourne) and Brayden Cook (Adelaide).